g-mr/JPower/README.en.md

 The registration center and configuration center select Nacos to strengthen the linkage between the modules while reducing the weight of the project.

 The integration of Sentinel protects the stability of services from multiple dimensions such as flow control and fuse degradation.

+The code generator is implemented based on MybatisPlus-generator.

 ## Branch introduction
 1. master The branch is the latest stable version, and each commit will be upgraded with a version number